List of Christian creeds

-Christianity has through Church history produced a number of Christian creeds, confessions and statements of faith.
+Christianity has, throughout Church history, produced a number of Christian creeds, confessions and statements of faith.
 The following lists are provided.

 In many cases, individual churches will address further doctrinal questions in a set of bylaws.
 Smaller churches see this as a formality, while churches of a larger size build this to be a large document describing the practical functioning of the church.